 The next step

-If you’ve got a saleable business and would like to put together your exit plan, please call our financial planner, Steve Nyvik.
-Some of the things that Steve can assist you with include:
+If you’ve got a saleable business and would like to put together your exit plan, please call us.
+We can assist you with:

 - reviewing your current plans and provide some constructive comments;